Dean of Grants and Federal Programs, Pensacola State College

-Dr. Deborah Douma, Dean of Institutional Effectiveness and Grants at Pensacola State College in Florida, has an AA from Irvine Valley College, a BA in Communication Arts and MS in Administration from the University of West Florida, and an EdD in Higher Education Administration from the University of Florida.
-Dr. Douma’s research focused on factors leading to engagement of community college faculty in grant writing activities.
-She serves on the national Council for Resource Development board, is immediate past president of the Florida Council for Resource Development, and serves locally on boards of the Escarosa Coalition on the Homeless and the Escambia 4-H Foundation.
+Dr. Deborah Douma, Dean of Grants and Federal Programs at Pensacola State College in Florida, has an AA from Irvine Valley College, a BA in communication arts and MS in administration from the University of West Florida, and an EdD in higher education administration from the University of Florida.
+Dr. Douma’s research focused on factors leading to engagement of community college faculty in grant-writing activities.
+She serves on the Florida Association of Colleges Foundation board and locally on boards of the EscaRosa Coalition on the Homeless, the Escambia County 4-H Foundation, and the First City Art Alliance.

 As dean of institutional effectiveness and grants I have varied responsibilities, but at heart, I am a grant writer.
 I find it easy to write a needs statement based on available data; more challenging is the process of developing an effective evaluation plan for a proposed project.